 What is Kōwhiti Whakapae and why was it developed?

 Kōwhiti Whakapae is an online curriculum resource designed to help early learning kaiako strengthen planning, formative assessment and teaching practice within the framework of Te Whāriki: He whāriki mātauranga mō ngā mokopuna o Aotearoa (2017).
-Kōwhiti Whakapae and its associated resources focus on ways to support children’s progress in three learning areas: social and emotional, oral language and literacy, and maths.
+Kōwhiti Whakapae and its associated resources focus on ways to support children’s progress in three areas of learning: social and emotional, oral language and literacy, and maths.
 Using Kōwhiti Whakapae will help kaiako to strengthen their teaching in these three areas across the strands of 'Te Whāriki' to support children’s expanding capabilities and foster their growing identity as learners.

 Kōwhiti Whakapae is built on the foundations of Te Tiriti o Waitangi, 'Te Whāriki' principles, the inclusion of all children, and nurturing children’s identity, language and culture.
 Kōwhiti Whakapae is embedded in te ao Māori cultural perspectives and guides kaiako to focus on affirming the identities, languages, and cultures of all children, whānau, kaiako and communities, and celebrating diversity.